Skip to main content

 Amongst other things, I use metrics in conjunction with other data sources to lower costs, optimize candidate sourcing, and guide the training and development of my team members.

-Key Recruiting metrics
+10 Key Recruiting metrics

 Let’s dive into the key recruiting metrics you’ll be tracking while building your metrics-tracking capabilities.

-Time to Fill & Time to Hire
+1. Time to Fill & Time to Hire

-Technically speaking, TTF is from when you opened a position to when you have a person hired and TTH is the time it took for the specific candidate you have to move from application to hire.
-Usually, they are measured in the number of days.
+Time to Hire is the time it took for the specific candidate you hired to move from application to hire.

 As a benchmark, I’ve never been able to push the average down below 30 days and I wouldn’t recommend it either because you may be rushing your decisions.